Persistent motion of a Brownian particle subject to repulsive feedback with time delay: Stochastic motion

 The idea is now to use Eq.~(\ref{eq:ABP_MSD}) as a fit formula for the MSD of the particle under delayed feedback at hand, with $v_0=v_\mathrm{eff}$ and $\tau_r$ being the fit parameters.
-The resulting values for the propulsion velocity are shown in Fig.~\ref{fig:v_eff_fit} (circles).
+To fit the MSD, we discarded data points corresponding to $t - t_0 < 0.07 \tau_B$, and afterwards use all data points up to $t - t_0 = 0.35\tau_B$.
+Subsequently, every 50th data point up to $t = 8\tau_B$ is used.
+Generally, we find that the agreement between our MSD and the ABP expression is satisfactory at intermediate and large time differences $t-t_0$, while at small time differences visible deviations appear.
+The resulting values for the propulsion velocity are shown in Fig.~\ref{fig:v_eff_tau_r_delay_new} a) (circles).
 They follow the same trend (i.e., increase with the feedback strength) as the previously discussed velocities extracted directly from the ballistic regime of the MSD.
 In fact, the two procedures give quite similar values, with the exact long-time velocities of the deterministic case lying in between.
-The persistence times $\tau_r$ resulting from the ABP fit are shown in Fig.~\ref{fig:persistence} (crosses), together with the data extracted from the velocity autocorrelation function (circles), see Table~\ref{tab:persistence}.
+The persistence times $\tau_r$ resulting from the ABP fit are shown in Fig.~\ref{fig:v_eff_tau_r_delay_new} b) (circles), together with the data extracted from the velocity autocorrelation function (squares), see Table~\ref{tab:persistence}.
 The general behavior seen from the two sets of data is consistent: $\tau_r$ increases with the $A/k_BT$ and tends to saturate for large values of the repulsion strengths.
 Quantitatively, the values obtained at fixed $A/k_B T$ somewhat differ.
 One should note, however that the precise values of $\tau_r$ do depend on details of the averaging and fitting procedure (e.g., the start of the fit).
 Disregarding these technical details, we note that the overall trends observed so far for $v_{\mathrm{eff}}$ and $\tau_r$ persist for other delay times.
-Exemplary data are shown in Fig.~\ref{fig:v_eff_tau_r_delay}.
+Exemplary data are shown in Fig.~\ref{fig:v_eff_tau_r_delay_new}.
 An exception is the case $A/k_B T = 5$ for $\tau = 0.15\tau_B$, where the deterministic system would not display a long time velocity at all.

 To complete the picture, we finally consider the long-time diffusion coefficient governing the motion of the particle under delayed feedback.
 We extract this coefficient from the MSD data by fitting the linear behavior observed at large time differences $t-t_0$.
 Numerical data for the renormalized diffusion coefficient $D_\mathrm{eff}/D$ (where $D$ pertains to free Brownian motion) for different strengths of feedback and two values of the delay time are shown in Fig.~\ref{fig:diffusion}.